 Dr Gina Ravenscroft BSc (Hons), PhD

-Dr Gina Ravenscroft is a postdoctoral researcher and current recipient of an Australian National Health and Medical Research Council Early Career Fellowship, within the Neurogenetic Diseases Laboratory.
+Dr Gina Ravenscroft is a postdoctoral researcher and current recipient of an Australian National Health and Medical Research Council Career Development Fellowship, within the Neurogenetic Diseases Laboratory.
 Gina joined Professor Laing’s laboratory as a PhD student after obtaining her undergraduate degree and Honours qualifications majoring in Physiology at UWA.

 Her main research interests include investigating the genetics and pathobiology of rare groups of neurogenetic diseases, including foetal akinesia, Strongman syndrome and paediatric cardiomyopathy.